JaJaMalikov/cspot/README.md

 An audio sink can optionally implement the `void volumeChanged(uint16_t volume)` method which is called everytime the user changes the volume (for example via Spotify Connect).
 If an audio sink implements it it should set `softwareVolumeControl` to `false` in its consructor to let cspot know to disable the software volume adjustment.
 Properly implementing external volume control (for example via dedicated hardware) will result in a better playback quality since all the dynamic range is used to encode the samples.

 The embedding program should also handle caching the authentication data, so that the user does not have to authenticate via the local network (Zeroconf) each time cspot is started.
-For reference on how to do it please refer to the `cspot-cli` target (It stores the data in `authBlob.json`).
+An example project stores the data in `authBlob.json`.

 ## Internal details